manosbatsis/corbeans/docs/src/main/tut/docs/data-rpc.md

 ## Use in your components:

-Assuming you are using the starter:
+Examples in Kotlin and Java, assuming you are using the starter.

+In Kotlin:

 ```kotlin
 // autowire RPC repos